 - Untrained telepaths in Babylon 5 tend to have these frequently, one of the primary reasons behind the Psi Corps.

-- The Tenth Doctor's regeneration was a mild case of this; previous regenerations weren't nearly as explosive.
+- Doctor Who: The Tenth Doctor's regeneration was a mild case of this; previous regenerations weren't nearly as explosive.
 This may be due to him absorbing all the nuclear radiation he did.
 Plus suppressing the incoming regeneration so he could say goodbye didn't help either.

 - An episode of The Twilight Zone (1985) had a story, "Nightcrawlers" (adapted from the short story by Robert R. McCammon) about a traumatized Vietnam War veteran with the power to make his thoughts come to life.
 It worked best when he was dreaming, but all his dreams were about horrific battles.
 It got messy.